 Backhaul Signaling Means Greater Network Efficiency

-X2 signaling protocol adds a new interface to LTE radio access networks.
-In LTE-Advanced, the X2 signaling protocol enhances inter-cell interference coordination and load balancing.
-Base stations can now dynamically exchange load, power and scheduling information to increase spectral efficiency.
+Xn signaling protocol adds a new interface to 5G radio access networks.
+In 5G, the Xn signaling protocol enhances inter-cell interference coordination and load balancing.
+Base stations can dynamically exchange load, power and scheduling information to increase spectral efficiency.

 More Stable Connections & Happier End Users

 LTE/5G allows base stations to operate with the same frequency channels in overlapping coverage areas causing interference.
 Enhanced Inter Cell Interference Coordination (eICIC) allows multiple base stations to share the frequency channels.
 This advanced interference management capability achieves higher spectral efficiency and increases connection reliability.
 When end-users have more reliable connections, customer satisfaction goes up and the entire supply chain thrives.

 Small femto-cells (Home eNBs) are typically associated with uncoordinated large scale deployments for private and public use.
 Personalized access control may be used to limit access to these small femto-cells (Closed Subscriber Group).
 Handover algorithms (including proximity reports) provide a controlled approach to transferring handsets between closely located cells enabling the smooth migration of smaller cells into large networks.